FOUNDER, EXECUTIVE DIRECTOR AND CHAIR EMERITUS

 Beth brings more than 25 years of business and entrepreneurial experience to Pets for Patriots, including a decade as a practicing architect.
 This was followed by more than 15 years as a business and branding strategist for companies in the financial, technology, healthcare, and utility sectors, among others – 10 years of which she was a solopreneur.
-These diverse experiences help her invest Pets for Patriots with excellence in all aspects of its strategy, operations, marketing, communications, and customer service.
+These diverse experiences help her invest Pets for Patriots with excellence and a spirit of continuous improvement across all aspects of its strategy, operations, marketing, communications, and customer service.

 Beth is an alumna of Carnegie Mellon University where she earned a Master of Architecture, and the State University of New York at Stony Brook where she received her Bachelor of Arts in Philosophy.

 Naomi passed away in mid-2019.
-Among her many life accomplishments, she became Pets for Patriots’ first volunteer and was always uplifted by stories of the lifesaving work made possible through her efforts.
+Among her many life accomplishments, she became Pets for Patriots’ very first volunteer.
+Naomi was always uplifted by stories of the lifesaving work made possible through her considerable efforts and love.